1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

-You can contribute up to $5,500 to a Roth for 2016 if your income doesn’t exceed certain limits (see Retirement Plan Contribution Limits for 2016).
+You can contribute up to $5,500 to a Roth in both 2016 and 2017 if your income doesn’t exceed certain limits.
+(Check out the income limits for 2016 and for 2017.)
 And if your spouse doesn’t work, you can contribute up to the maximum on his or her behalf, too.

-The Post-9/11 GI Bill covers the full cost of in-state tuition and fees at public colleges for up to 36 months (four academic years), or up to $21,085 per year for private colleges and foreign schools.
-(The limit increases to $21,970 on August 1.)
+The Post-9/11 GI Bill covers the full cost of in-state tuition and fees at public colleges for up to 36 months (four academic years), or up to $21,970 per year for private colleges and foreign schools.
 You’ll also get a housing stipend and money for books and tutoring.

 The money may be used for undergraduate or graduate programs, or for certain programs at vocational and trade schools.
 And one of the best features of the Post 9/11 GI Bill is that longtime servicemembers may transfer their benefits to a spouse or children.
 Get more details on the Post-9/11 GI Bill at the Department of Veterans Affairs website.